nm7il/nm7il/README.md

 --->
-i want kill evry thing make me sad i dont like my past iam not love any one like frind my frind not my feel that when see him dont give him he is not me
+i want kill evry thing make me sad i dont like my past iam not love any one like freind my friend not my feel that when see him dont give him he is not me

+i take one and half this only can take dant give more evry one know his way ok